This post contains affiliate links.

 Well, there’s obviously a huge difference in size.
 They just don’t even compare.
 The mifold is the smallest booster seat on the market.

 But when it comes to fit and safety, I feel much more comfortable with my kids in the hifold than I would in the mifold.
-One big issue many car seat safety advocates have with mifold is that the lap belt guides sit really far forward, sometimes mid-thigh rather than at the top of the thighs.
-Some owners have also reported that the width-adjustable belt guides can sometimes adjust themselves unexpectedly!
+One big issue many car seat safety advocates and CPSTs have with mifold is that the lap belt guides sit really far forward, sometimes mid-thigh rather than at the top of the thighs.
+Some owners have also reported that the width-adjustable belt guides can sometimes adjust themselves unexpectedly.

 On the comfort side, many kids complain that the mifold lacks padding for long rides.
 The hifold seat has a little more padding to it fortunately.
 It’s still nothing like what our kids are used to in their usual booster seat and combination seat, but an improvement over mifold nonetheless.